Gricha/website/website/posts/the-highest-quality-codebase.md

 In some iterations, coding agent put on a hat of security engineer.
 For instance - it created a `hasMinimalEntropy` function meant to "detect obviously fake keys with low character variety".
 I don't know why.

 To ensure we have proper scalability it has implemented circuit breaking and jittering exponential backoff.
-Keep in mind the only API we are talking to is OpenAI/Anthropic.
+The only API we are talking to is OpenAI/Anthropic.
 You're welcome.

-The positive - there's been a lot of time spent on making sure that we have strict type checking, we don't overly cast (`as any as T`) and, hey, I respect that.
+**The positive** - there's been a lot of time spent on making sure that we have strict type checking, we don't overly cast (`as any as T`) and, hey, I respect that.

-## The Quality Metrics
+## The success criteria - Quality Metrics

 The prompt, in all its versions, always focuses on us improving the codebase quality.
-It is interesting to see how that metric is perceived by AI agent.
-It was disappointing to see that the leading principle was to define vanity metrics and push for "more is better".
+It was disappointing to see how that metric is perceived by AI agent.
+The leading principle was to define a few vanity metrics and push for "more is better".

 In message log, the agent often boasts about the number of tests added, or that code coverage (ugh) is over some arbitrary percentage.
 We end up with an absolute moloch of unmaintainable code in the name of quality.
-But hey the number is going up.
+But hey, the number is going up.

 # Summary